LLNL/blt/docs/tutorial/creating_targets.rst

    :class: hint

    This is one of the core macros that enables BLT to simplify our CMake-based project.
-It unifies many CMake calls into one easy to use macro.
-   ``blt_add_executable()`` creates a CMake executable target with the given sources, sets the output directory to ``<build dir>/bin`` (unless overridden with the macro parameter ``OUTPUT_DIR``) and handles internal and external dependencies in a greatly simplified manner.
-There will be more on that in the following section.
+It unifies many CMake calls into one easy to use macro while creating a CMake executable target with the given parameters.
+It also greatly simplifies the usage of internal and external dependencies.
+The full list of supported parameters can be found on the :ref:`blt_add_executable` API documentation.

 Example 2: Executable with a Library